 - Where an organisation occupies only one property and that property has a rateable value between £12,001 and £14,999, the council will apply Small Business Rate Relief if the level of Small Business Rate Relief is higher than the Charitable or Discretionary Rate Relief.

 Elected Members will only consider requests for additional reliefs in exceptional cases, where the organisation has no recourse to other funds, balancing the additional cost against the benefits to the achievement of the councils objectives.
 Any approvals will be on a time limited basis.

-If you are a Registered Charity or a Charity that is exempt from registration you can apply for relief using our online application form.
+If you are a Registered Charity or a Charity that is exempt from registration you can apply for relief.

 Organisations that are registered as CASC with the Inland Revenues Sports Club Unit are entitled to receive 80% relief from business rates.

-In order to apply for this relief you will need to provide a copy of the registration certificate supplied by the Inland Revenue and make an application online.
+In order to apply for this relief you will need to provide a copy of the registration certificate supplied by the Inland Revenue and make an application below.